-Most importantly, it is fantastic to see the People that we serve achieve the goals they have set for themselves over the last year.
-The many and varied activities and communities People are involved in is great testament to the great lives People are creating and living.
+Most importantly 2015 / 2016 has seen the People we support achieve the goals they have set and make progress towards achieving the aspirations they have for their lives.
+The many and varied activities and communities People we support are involved in is great testament to the great lives People are creating and living.